Definition, Etiology, PathogenesisTop

 b) Treatment of local symptoms (pruritus, burning sensation, pain) using warm sitz baths may be helpful.
 Suppositories/ointments containing ingredients such as local anesthetics and hydrocortisone have little science to support their use; however, some patients report relief.

 3) Surgery: Surgery is reserved for symptomatic hemorrhoids that have failed conservative and office-based procedures, grade IV hemorrhoids, or mixed hemorrhoids with a significant external component.
 Acutely incarcerated (nonreducible) or strangulated (vascular compromise) internal hemorrhoids require emergency excisional hemorrhoidectomy.
-Hemorrhoidectomy is the most effective treatment; however, there is significant pain and potential serious complications associated with it.
+Hemorrhoidectomy is the most effective treatment; however, it is associated with significant pain and potential serious complications.

 Thrombosed external hemorrhoids may require incision and evacuation of thrombus in patients who present within 72 hours of the onset of symptoms.
 Patients presenting later should be followed up without intervention because the pain associated with thrombosis usually resolves spontaneously within 7 to 10 days.
 Most patients do not require any intervention.